TheCryptoUpdates

 The Wall Street Journal reported Thursday, citing a private fundraising letter, that crypto lender Genesis was asking for an emergency loan of $1 billion from financiers before it blocked withdrawals on its website.

-The paper seen by the Journal mentions a “liquidity crisis owing to some illiquid assets on its balance sheet” at Genesis.
+The paper seen by the Journal mentions “liquidity crisis owing to some illiquid assets on its balance sheet” at Genesis.
 Following the unexpected closure of Sam Bankman-cryptocurrency Fried’s exchange FTX on Wednesday, Genesis Global Capital stopped client withdrawals in its lending company.

 Genesis stated in an email to Reuters that it had been exploring all conceivable possibilities amid a liquidity shortage caused by the FTX announcement before deciding to temporarily halt redemptions.